buhrmi/buhrmi/README.md

 Here at the Shitcoin Society our mission is to offer you the world's greatest investment platform for blockchain and DLT projects.

-### Platform Pre-Alpha
+### Pre-Alpha

+Shitcoin Society is launching in pre-alpha and we're looking for interesting projects to integrate.
 Are you an aspiring blockchain or DLT developer?
-Integration expert?
 Web developer?
 Broker?
-Or just looking for new opportunities?
+Even if you're just looking for new opportunities, let's [get in touch](mailto:buhrmi@shitcoinsociety.com).

-Sign up for the [Shitcoin Society pre-alpha](https://testing.shitcoinsociety.com).
-As an alpha user you get to test all the features before anyone else.
-Also, we're always looking for new projects to add to the platform.
-[Get in touch](mailto:buhrmi@shitcoinsociety.com) if you'd like to collaborate.
+And of course, don't forget to [sign up](https://www.shitcoinsociety.com).

 ## Open Source